 The purpose is fundamental: To allow swift and efficient access to important information by banks that will also allow them to fulfill their legal obligations, but also access by all national competent authorities that play a role in preventing money laundering and terrorism financing.
-This includes the Financial Intelligence Units, which are equivalent to the member states - in the member states to the U.S. FinCEN.
+This includes the Financial Intelligence Units, which are equivalent in the member states to the U.S. FinCEN.
 The EU member states are currently setting up their registers.